-To ensure that SEBC eSTB and CableCARD devices get an IP address sufficient to allow the eSTB of the SEBC to communicate with the service provider's management systems, conditional access system, VOD servers, etc., the SEBS simply forwards DHCP discover requests from the SEBC to the WAN.
-The SEBC DHCP broadcasts are never exposed to the home network outside of the TCP tunnel between the SEBC and the SEBS.
+To ensure that a SEBC eSTB device gets an IP address sufficient to allow the eSTB of the SEBC to communicate with the service provider's management systems, conditional access system, VOD servers, etc., the SEBS simply forwards DHCP discover requests from the SEBC to the WAN.
+127 The SEBC DHCP broadcasts are never exposed to the home network outside of the TCP tunnel between the SEBC and the SEBS.
 Similarly, to ensure that the SEBC eCM device gets an IP address that allows the eCM of the SEBC to communicate with the service provider's DOCSIS provisioning and management system, the SEBS simply forwards all DHCP messaging from clients toward the WAN.